wadehuber/codeexamples/programming/cpp_information.md

 - VIDEO: [How to Adopt Modern C++17 into Your C++ Code](https://www.youtube.com/watch?v=UsrHQAzSXkA) from Build 2018
 - [A Guide to Modern C++ for C Programmers](https://berthub.eu/articles/posts/c++-1/) (there are multiple parts, the link is to the first one)

-### CPPcon 2019 Back to Basics Talks
+### CppCon Back to Basics Talks

-Cppcon 2019 had several good “Back to Basics” talks about a wide variety of C++ topics.
+CppCon has had several good “Back to Basics” talks about a wide variety of C++ topics.
+Slides can be found at the CppCon links above.

+#### 2019

+[Link](https://quuxplusone.github.io/blog/2019/09/12/cppcon-2019-b2b-track/) to all 2019 Back to Basics talks

-- [exception handling in C++](https://www.youtube.com/watch?v=W6jZKibuJpU) and making your code exception safe
+- [Exception handling in C++](https://www.youtube.com/watch?v=W6jZKibuJpU) and making your code exception safe
+- [Object Oriented Programming](https://www.youtube.com/watch?v=32tDTD9UJCE)
 - [RAII & the Rule of Zero](https://www.youtube.com/watch?v=7Qgd9B1KuMQ) This talk goes over destructors and what you need to be aware of when implementing C++ objects that allocate resources (eg. memory)
-- [Object Oriented Programming](https://www.youtube.com/watch?v=32tDTD9UJCE)
 - [Smart Pointers](https://www.youtube.com/watch?v=xGDLkt-jBJ4)
 - Move Semantics (2 parts):
   - [Part 1](https://www.youtube.com/watch?v=St0MNEU5b0o)